 If you don’t have any objects above your head level that can conceal your presence use a tarp to improvise a shelter.
 Go even further and cover the tarp with leaves or grass specific to your environment.
 The same rule applies when traveling and you should avoid standing out when all other things are equal.
 As an example, when traveling in an open field try squatting to make yourself less visible.

 Camouflage basics – Sound

 While this may seem like a logical aspect for many people, sound can give away even an invisible man if he is making noise.
 Sound carries and allows a tracker to detect your location long before he can possibly see you.
 Keep in mind that louder and sharper sounds are easier to detect than softer sounds.
 Conversations, radio noise, gear tapping against other gear when traveling, gunshots and even footsteps are all detectable sounds that can give away your position.
-When bugging out, it is important to remain quiet or at least make as few sounds as possible if you attempt to evade detection.
+When bugging out, it is important to remain quiet or at least make as few sounds as possible.
+This becomes critical if you attempt to avoid detection.